StefanoN98/SQL-Projects/01. DATA WAREHOUSE PROJECT/Scripts/Gold Layer/gold.fact_payments.md

 ---

-📌 **Ready to be used as a products dimension in the Gold Layer and for BI analysis**!
+📌 **Ready to be used as a payments fact in the Gold Layer and for BI analysis**!